-This is the second part of a two-part article series on how everything we’ve saved and stored could be – lawfully – taken from us in an emergency.
+This is the second part of a three-part article series on how everything we’ve saved and stored could be – lawfully – taken from us in an emergency.

 If you arrived on this page from a search engine or website link, you might wish to first read the first part of the article, which talks about how our society has evolved to the point where the majority already feel no shame in taking property from people who have it and appropriating it for themselves.

 Perhaps because preppers tend to be fair-minded people, they find this concept hard to accept.
 Please read through the first part, and force yourself to realize just how possible this is.